Trey Sermon: San Francisco 49ers

-Sermon was drafted by the San Francisco 49ers in the third round (88th overall) of the 2021 NFL Draft.
+Sermon was selected by the San Francisco 49ers in the third round (88th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract on July 21, 2021.

 Sermon entered his rookie season in 2021 as the third-string running back behind Raheem Mostert and fellow rookie Elijah Mitchell.
-He made his first career start in Week 3, where he rushed for 31 yards and a touchdown with two catches for three yards and another touchdown.
+He made his first career start in Week 3, where he rushed for 31 yards and a touchdown with two catches for three yards and another touchdown against the Green Bay Packers.
 He suffered an ankle injury in Week 12 and was placed on injured reserve on December 4, 2021.
 He was activated on January 11, 2022.
+As a rookie, he appeared in nine games and started two.
+He totaled 41 carries for 167 rushing yards and one rushing touchdown.

 Sermon was released by the 49ers on August 31, 2022.

 Philadelphia Eagles

 On September 1, 2022, Sermon was claimed off waivers by the Philadelphia Eagles.
+He appeared in two games, Weeks 4 and 5, in the 2022 season.

+Sermon was waived/injured by the Eagles on August 29, 2023.
+He reverted back to injured reserve two days later.
+On September 15, the Eagles waived Sermon from injured reserve.

+Indianapolis Colts

+On September 19, 2023, Sermon was signed to the practice squad of the Indianapolis Colts.
+He was promoted to the active roster on September 23.
+He appeared in 14 games for the Colts in the regular season.
+He recorded 35 carries for 160 rushing yards.

+On March 14, 2024, the Colts re-signed Sermon to a new contract.

+Pittsburgh Steelers

+On May 11, 2025, Sermon signed with the Pittsburgh Steelers to a one-year deal.
+He was released on August 26 as part of final roster cuts and was signed to the practice squad the following day.
+Sermon was promoted to the active roster on November 8, but waived four days later.
+He was re-signed to the practice squad on November 13.